-A major activity of the CTA is to translate emerging findings about the human brain and child development into practical implications for the ways we nurture, protect, enrich, educate and heal children.
-The “translational neuroscience” work of the CTA has resulted in a range of innovative programs in therapeutic, child protection and educational systems.
+During its long tenure, a major activity of the CTA was to translate emerging findings about the human brain and child development into practical implications for the ways we nurture, protect, enrich, educate and heal children.
+The “translational neuroscience” work of the CTA resulted in a range of innovative programs in therapeutic, child protection and educational systems.

 The CTA started as a typical center of excellence in an academic setting, initially at The University of Chicago and later at Baylor College of Medicine.
 Over time however, it was clear that the problems of abuse and neglect in children were much more complex and multi-dimensional in ways that our medical model was unable to address.

-The mission of the ChildTrauma Academy is to help improve the lives of traumatized and maltreated children — by improving the systems that educate, nurture, protect and enrich these children.
-We focus our efforts on education, program consultation, research and disseminating innovations in the field.
+The ChildTrauma Academy set out to help improve the lives of traumatized and maltreated children — by improving the systems that educate, nurture, protect and enrich these children.
+We focused our efforts on education, program consultation, research and disseminating innovations in the field.

-Essential to this process is the collaboration of all sectors of society.
-As such, we engage in a continuous process of identifying key partners, drawn from academia, the corporate world, private organizations and public sector systems.
-While each partnership has a distinct focus– identifying best practices in child protection, evaluating the latest research in child development, defining optimal ways to provide resources to parents or creating a novel therapeutic approach with traumatized children– all are engaged in the continuous process of testing, refining and distributing innovations that can improve children's lives.
+Essential to this process was the collaboration of all sectors of society.
+As such, we engaged in a continuous process of identifying key partners, drawn from academia, the corporate world, private organizations and public sector systems.
+While each partnership had a distinct focus– identifying best practices in child protection, evaluating the latest research in child development, defining optimal ways to provide resources to parents or creating a novel therapeutic approach with traumatized children– all engaged in the continuous process of testing, refining and distributing innovations that can improve children's lives.